anuraganands/ReincarnationAlgorithm/ReadMe.txt

 How to run:
 1 - The main program is written in reincarnation.m.
 Run this program.
 2 - It asks for run number.
 You may enter 1,2,3...
-3 - One the execution is completed it shows a graph for (-)fitness vs iteration.
+3 - Once the execution is completed, it shows a graph for (-)fitness vs iteration.
 4 - This code is only in the draft form as I couldn't find time to improve it further.